What Is Geothermal Energy?

 These are the energy that is received from the Sun.
 It is the most promising alternatives energy source and is bound to remain available to mankind for centuries.

 #3.
 Wind Energy

-Wind powers are controlled to pushes the blades of a wind turbine connected to an electric generator to produce wind power.
+Wind power are controlled by pushing the blades of a wind turbine connected to an electric generator to produce wind power.
 It is an effective alternative source in areas where wind velocity is high.

 #4.
 Biomass Energy

-This energy is developed from animal and human waste which includes agricultural produce, municipal solid waste, and by-products with the lumber industry.
+This energy is developed from animal and human waste which includes agricultural produce, municipal solid waste, and by-products from the lumber industry.

 #5.
 Geothermal Energy